BlueBrain/gitlab-pipelines/README.md

   version.
 Passed to `spack export --scope=user --module tcl --explicit`.
 * `SPACK_INSTALL_EXTRA_FLAGS` (optional, debug): these arguments are passed to the install command as `spack ${SPACK_INSTALL_EXTRA_FLAGS} install ...`.
 It may be useful to set this to `--debug`, `-ddd` etc. when manually launching a problematic pipeline.
-* `SPACK_EXTRA_MODULES`: list of modules to load before building with Spack.
+* `SPACK_EXTRA_MODULES` (optional): list of modules to load before building with Spack.
+* `SPACK_DEPLOYMENT_SUFFIX` (optional): extra component added to the GPFS path of the software deployment on BB5.
+For example, `pulls/1418` would use the deployed software built in the CI of PR 1418 to BlueBrain/spack.
+Make sure that you think about what you are doing if you set this and `SPACK_BRANCH` inconsistently.

 ## Basic Setup